orangeduck/PyAutoC/README.md

 Warnings/Issues
 ---------------

-* All PyAutoC functions which return a PyObject* return a new reference!
-If you are using them in C code don't forget to "Py\_DECREF" them!
+* The handling of errors is done via Python Exceptions.
+Checking for them in C is important or you'll probably end up with a segfault somewhere.

 * I've not yet managed to get PyAutoC to compile using MSVS and due to the heavy macro use and lack of C99 I don't know if I can.
 Until I look into it more, compile any extensions under windows with MinGW and it will probably be okay.